 This isn't quite the case with Canon and Nikon's full-frame mirrorless camera systems yet, although they've certainly come a long way.
 The additional factor in their favor is that, if you already own one of their cameras, an upgrade within the same brand often makes the most sense.
 This is because you can adapt older lenses from Canon EF and Nikon F-mount models to use on newer mirrorless cameras, and are likely also familiar with their control systems and designs.

 Canon RF-mount mirrorless cameras, like the Canon EOS R5 and Canon EOS R6, now have 15 different native lens options, many of which are focused on the pricier, professional end.
 That said, it did recently launch two intriguing telephoto prime lenses (the Canon RF 600mm f/11 STM and 800mm f/11 STM) for those looking to dabble in wildlife photography without spending thousands.

-Nikon, meanwhile, has woken from its recent slumber and confirmed that it is still planning to expand its Nikkor Z lens lineup to "approximately 30 lenses by the end of the fiscal year 2021".
+Nikon, meanwhile, has woken from its recent slumber and confirmed that it is still planning to expand its Nikkor Z lens lineup.
 Right now, its lineup is focused more on smaller prime lenses, with some notable gaps at focal lengths longer than 200mm.

 And finally, there's the L-mount, used by full-frame cameras from Panasonic and Leica, which is also strongly backed by Sigma (the third player in the so-called 'L-Mount Alliance').
 These are compatible with cameras like the Panasonic Lumix S5 and Sigma FP L and the backing of three big manufacturers means the system now has the biggest range of native full-frame lens options outside of Sony.